mendix/docs/content/refguide/clustered-mendix-runtime.md

 ## 11 Sessions Are Always Persistent

 To support seamless clustering, sessions are always persisted in the database.
 In previous versions, this was a known performance bottleneck.
-Mendix now contains optimizations to migitate this performance hit.
+Mendix now contains optimizations to mitigate this performance hit.

 Roundtrips to the database for this purpose are reduced by giving the persistent sessions a maximum caching time of thirty seconds (by default).
 This means that after logging out of a session, the session might still be accessible for thirty seconds on other nodes of the cluster, but only in case that node has handled a previous request on that session just before the logout happened.
 This timeout can be configured.
 Lowering it makes the cluster more secure, because the chance that the session is still accessible within the configured time window is smaller.
 However, this also requires more frequent roundtrips to the database (which impacts performance).
 Increasing the timeout has the opposite effect.
 This can be configured by setting `SessionValidationTimeout` (value in milliseconds).